GeaucefStone/Secular_Democratic_Republic/contents/legal_dictionary.md

 **Exoneration** - The act of absolving an individual of guilt and lifting all relevant charges based on new evidence, which triggers a mandatory financial award for time falsely imprisoned.
 This is distinct from a pardon.

 **Existential Self-Defense (Petrov Doctrine)** - Acts committed during escape from state-sanctioned persecution based on protected characteristics, which may qualify as justified self-defense even if they result in the death of state agents (Est. *Petrov vs. Extradition Treaty*).

+### F

+**Funding Lapse**
+    - Formally declared state of budget failure
+    - Triggered when no budget passed within 72 hours of new fiscal year
+    - Activates department access to reserved funds
+    - Enables maintenance of essential services
+    - Reference: Article XVII, Section 2

 ### H